Core Fabric & Networking

 |---|---|---|

-In production deployments with 4+ NICs per node, the external network typically uses two bonded NICs (LACP or active-backup) for redundancy, while the two core fabric NICs remain dedicated and unbonded — each connected to its own independent switch.
+The external NICs are typically bonded (LACP or active-backup) for redundancy.
+VergeOS supports both switch-based bonding (LACP) and its own software-based bonding — no switch configuration required.
+The two core fabric NICs remain dedicated and unbonded — each connected to its own independent switch.

 External Network vs. Core Fabric Separation